 - Looney Tunes: Bugs Bunny, Lola Bunny, Daffy Duck, Tweety, Buzz Buzzard (iffy, because he is a predator), Foghorn Leghorn, Road Runner, and Egghead.
 Not so much Henery Hawk though.

-- Buster Baxter and all the other animals on Arthur, both the human-type animals and the animal-type animals.
+- Buster Baxter (a rabbit) and all the other animals on Arthur exemplify this trope (except the cats and apes, animals which have forward-facing eyes in real life), both the human-type animals and the animal-type animals.

 - Mickey Mouse, Minnie Mouse, Daisy Duck, Donald Duck, and Chip 'n Dale from Classic Disney Shorts, although Donald's eyes were always a little farther apart (more noticeable in his early designs).
 Daisy's and Chip 'n Dale's eyes were always a little farther apart than Mickey's or Minnie's eyes too.